alexanderrichard/queueing-tool/README.md

 second block is not started before all subtasks of the first block are finished.
 Note that all block parameters that are not specified are set to the default values.

+In order to submit the above script, save it as exampleScript.sh and invoke

+     qsub exampleScript.sh

 # (2) job status ###############################################################